christianbaun/pestdetector/README.md

 ## Architecture

 The pest detector software is implemented as bash scripts and python scripts.
-Them main program file is `pestdetector.sh`.
+The main program file is `pestdetector.sh`.
 Several functions are outsourced to a function library which is `functionlibrary.sh`.

-The pest detector first checks if the required folders exist and required command line tools like are present.
+The pest detector first checks if the required folders exist and required command-line tools like `curl` and `hostname` are present.

-One or two LCD displays can be used to inform about the status auf the prest detector and if objects have been detected or net.
+One or two LCD displays can be used to inform about the status of the prest detector and if objects have been detected or not.
 Using LCD displays can be specified by the command line argument `-d <number>`.
-If LCD dispays shall be used, the pestdetector checks if the python script `lcd_output_display1.py` is accessible when one or two LCD displays shall be used and if the script `lcd_output_display2.py` is accessible too when two LCD displays shall be used.
+If LCD displays shall be used, the pest detector checks if the python script `lcd_output_display1.py` is accessible when one or two LCD displays shall be used and if the script `lcd_output_display2.py` is accessible too when two LCD displays shall be used.

 The pest detector implements a Telegram Bot notification feature that can be used with the command line argument `-t`.
-It requires the variables `$TELEGRAM_TOKEN` and `$TELEGRAM_CHAT_ID` to contain the Telegram Bot url token und the chat ID and the command line tool `curl` to be present.
+It requires the variables `$TELEGRAM_TOKEN` and `$TELEGRAM_CHAT_ID` to contain the Telegram Bot url token and the chat ID and the command line tool `curl` to be present.
 The pest detector will check if the file `pest_detect_telegram_credentials.sh`, with contains export commands exists and execute it.

 For handling and storing the images, the pest detector uses two directories: